 Joe Bennett is a musicologist, writer, and researcher specializing in the analysis of popular music and songwriting.
-As resident scholar at Berklee in the Professional Music and Liberal Arts departments, he teaches classes relating to artist development, music copyright, and song analysis.
+As a professor at Berklee in the Professional Music and Liberal Arts departments, he teaches classes relating to artist development, music copyright, and song analysis.
 He has written more than 30 music tuition books, and his compositions for music education are performed by students all over the world.
 His academic research focuses on the creative practice and psychology of songwriters.
 As an expert witness forensic musicologist, he advises music lawyers, publishers, artists, and songwriters on matters of plagiarism and musical similarity.

 Bennett holds a Ph.D. in music from the University of Surrey and a national teaching fellowship from the Higher Education Academy.
 At Berklee, he was previously vice president for academic affairs at Boston Conservatory and Berklee Strategic Initiatives.
 Prior to coming to Boston, he was the dean of music and performing arts, and professor of popular music at Bath Spa University in Bath, England.

 - Forensic musicologist and expert witness for songwriting plagiarism disputes for law firms and artists in Europe and the U.S.

 - Resident musicologist for TIDAL

 - Music journalist with more than 300 articles in print

 - Teaching books include transcriptions of the Eagles, the Beatles, U2, and more than 30 teaching books for Music Sales/Wise Music Group